scuzzydude/asimov/asimov.md

 The usual peaceful means is through regressive taxation.
 This is doomed to failure.
 Not because of the billionaires.
 If you're a billionaire, do you care if your income tax is 39% or 59% or 75%?
 Probably not.
 Most of your wealth is likely to be assets, and you decide the time and means to turn that into income.
 Billionaires might cry about capital gains taxes or inheritance taxes, I guess they have that in common with the rest of us.
 We all need something to cry about.

 The problem is the millionaires, who in our prosperous world, are bountiful.
 While they can afford to pay taxes and live nice and comfortable lives, giving a large portion of your income to a government is a major obstacle to becoming a billionaire.
 We have legions of congresspeople who will publicly curse the billionaires and their excesses.
 They got elected with the help of millionaires in their local districts.
-This unholy union between the wealthy and the elected is how loopholes are born.[^17]
+This unholy union between the wealthy and the elected is how loopholes are born.[^16]

 What we value today is the king's gold -- Property and Assets.
 The goal is to convince the billionaires that it's not the king's gold that is valuable, but responsibility that is valuable.
 This isn't a hard sell.
 If they just craved property-wealth, they'd stay hidden out of sight, spend their money and keep their opinions to themselves, and few would strive to make the leap from millionaire to billionaires.
 What they crave is importance, or power.

 The gasoline on the fire of income inequality is that wealthy people have too much power and not enough responsibility.
 We love rich people.
 America has their own branch of royalty: the superrich and the famous for being famous which usually equates to rich people who were raised by rich people.
 Being wealthy isn't the problem.
 We have a problem when the rich exert their wealth as privileges the poor and working-class people don't have.
 The wealthy can influence the courts, the police, the political system, school admission and any social system we have in place.
 If you're rich enough, you can do whatever you want.
 That's the perception.
-Occasionally, usually around election time, we put a few billionaires in jail or publicly shame them, just to prove justice is blind.[^18] The perception that the rich can get away with anything has been around about as long as vanity.
+Occasionally, usually around election time, we put a few billionaires in jail or publicly shame them, just to prove justice is blind.[^17] The perception that the rich can get away with anything has been around about as long as vanity.
 We can blame the rich, but they only get away with it because the rest of us are susceptible to greed as well.

 In this line of thinking, wealth equates to power, and we measure the power in terms of a currency.
 Forbes makes a list of the richest people and measures it in terms of dollars.

 What if we measured wealth in responsibility instead of the power?

-Holders of **scoot** are responsible for the appreciation of some genius or vanity. **Asimov** is the metric we use to evaluate relative value of genius or vanity.
-There are two ways to get **asimov**.
+Holders of scoot are responsible for the appreciation of some genius or vanity.
+Asimov is the metric we use to evaluate relative value of genius or vanity.
+There are two ways to get asimov.
 Buy it with currency -- which requires no skill for a billionaire but has the downside of decreasing their property wealth.
 Or they can create, foster, or outright sell some vanity or genius on the cheap.

-Social pressure could create momentum that most new trade in art will be scooted, even if the effect is that the art remains in private hands, with the **scoot** primarily being held by a single individual for the purposes of liquidity.
+Social pressure could create momentum that most new trade in art will be scooted, even if the effect is that the art remains in private hands, with the scoot primarily being held by a single individual for the purposes of liquidity.
 Rich guy keeps possession of the artwork for himself but publicly ISOs 10% of the scoot to get his name in the paper as woke rich guy.

 A favorite sport of billionaires is trying to out do-good other billionaires.
 The masterpiece market will dry up for the billionaires out of fear of either a crowd-sourced crusade driving up prices, or cancellation culture impacting their core businesses.
 The do-good flavor of billionaire will be guided by market and social forces into finding new genius.